• Skip to content

 ~Mary Harris, President, Sigma Tau Delta, English Honor Society and Editor, Understory:

 In 1998, Leslie taught public health at Harvard Pilgrim Healthcare.
 In 2007, after earning her MFA, she began teaching creative writing and computer information and office systems at the University of Alaska Anchorage.
 She has also taught for 49 Writing Center and Anchorage School District, Advanced Academy Writing Institute, and Kachemak Bay Writers’ Conference.
-Now, she’s joining Write Like a Honey Badger.
+Now, she’s at Write Like a Honey Badger.

 Student Feedback on online CWLAA260A: Introduction to Creative Writing: